 After the Battle of Majuba – most of the peace negotiations between Sir Evelyn Wood, Redvers Buller, General Petrus Johannes Joubert and Paul Kruger were conducted in this tiny dwelling.
 The inconvenience must have been enormous, especially for Mrs. O’Neil, and she no doubt was kept busy making cups of coffee and tea.

-On the 21st of March 1881, a Peace was signed by both parties, and Mrs. O’Neil had her house back to herself.
-Born Crouse to a Dutch family, there is little speculation at to where her heart’s loyalties lay.
+On the 21st of March 1881, a Peace agreement was signed by both parties, and Mrs. O’Neil had her house back to herself.
+Born Crouse to a Cape Dutch family, there is little speculation as to where her heart’s loyalties lay.
 However, married to an English-speaking man from the British Isles, and her being a citizen of the Colony of Natal and the British Crown – she would have been aware that the demonising of the British by generations of Boers did not bode well.
-Neither did the high-handed superiority of much of the British ruling class.
-Nationalism let loose invariably leads to policies where those without are painted in the darkest of colours, invariably leading to further conflict.
-The rivalry thus seeded by policies of hate and superiority were to spark into an even more deadly and ungodly conflict that was to rage past her parlour door 18 years later.
+Neither did the high-handed and imperious behaviour of much of the British ruling class.
+Nationalism is something of a high-spirited steed, that when given free rein, can take a rider on a wild gallop, or more frighteningly – on an uncontrollable bolt.
+Nationalism invariably leads to policies where those without, are daubed in the darkest of colours.
+The rivalry seeded by policies of hate and superiority were to spark into an even more deadly and ungodly conflict that was to rage past Mrs. O’Neil’s parlour door 18 years later.
 She and her husband embody all the ambivalence, internal conflict and contradiction so characteristic of South Africans.
-Any shallow understanding of our history, or perception that we fit into neat and orderly pigeonholes is an error.
-The cake is so much more, thanks to the mixture being that much more the richer.
+Any shallow understanding of our history, or any perception that we fit into neat and well-ordered pigeonholes is an error.

 (above and below) A relief sculpture by the Dutch/ South African sculptor, Anton Van Wouw, detailing the Peace negotiations at O’Neil’s Cottage.
 And a comparative photograph of the parlour and fireplace below.